SunkenCrownGames/Broken/README.md

 ~~Seeking Enemies Drop Orbs On Death~~\
 ~~Bezier Curve Movement Added To Seeker Drones~~\
 ~~Sin Wave Added To Straight Seekers~~
+Add Randomized value to sin wave to make it look more natural Add Random Speed Modifiers from a range to give

 ## Version 4 Features To Implement
 ~~Enemy Skeleton~~\